Parish transfers of abusive Catholic priests: Switzerland

 In January 2018, a group of victims came forward in the Canton of Valais, saying they represented about 50 victims of sexual abuse, and accusing around 10 Catholic priests (3 of whom were still alive) in the Diocese of Sion.
 One victim claimed that "previous bishops had known about the sexual abuse but had done nothing except move some priests to other parishes."
 Bishop Jean-Marie Lovey responded by admitting priests were moved to other parishes "as a preventive measure", but denying that attempts were made to cover up the sexual abuse.

 United Kingdom

 James Robinson worked in parishes in the English Midlands and when an accusation of child abuse happened in the 1980s, the Roman Catholic Church allowed him to escape to the United States though they knew about an "unwholesome relationship" the priest had with a boy.
 Robinson remained free for over 20 years till in the first decade of the 21st century he was extradited back to the UK to face charges.
 Robinson has received a 21-year prison sentence for multiple child sex offences.
 The Roman Catholic Church paid Robinson up to £800 per month despite knowing the allegations against him.

 United States

 Overview

+Throughout the second half of the twentieth century, Latin America became something of a dumping ground for U.S. priests suspected of sexual abuse, with Guatemala quickly becoming a particularly attractive destination.